 Over time, the Organization has received funds from the Bertha Lazer Trust to be used for senior meal delivery programs.
 The Organization transferred the funds to the Central Minnesota Community Foundation and established the United Way/Bertha Lazer Fund.
-At June 30, 2020, the investment mix of the fund is approximately 78.9% equities, 19.0% fixed rate and 2.1% cash.
+At June 30, 2021, the investment mix of the fund is approximately 82.5 percent equities, 16.4 percent fixed rate and 1.1 percent cash.
 The fund investments are valued at market for financial statement purposes.